 The next time you take your buffing pad out of storage, you’re going to have a nasty mess on your hands.
 The wax residue will be crusted onto the surface of your car.
 You’ll have to peel it off slowly and painfully before you can even get started with polishing—and good luck with getting everything off before someone sees what happened!

 It gets worse.
-The longer you let this go on, the more likely it is that you’ll end up with some fine scratches on your paint job—all because of a few minutes’ negligences in cleaning your buffing pads.
+The longer you let this go on, the more likely it is that you’ll end up with some fine scratches on your paint job—all because of a few minutes of negligence in cleaning your buffing pads.

-So instead of taking that risk, the best thing you can do is clean them after each use.
+So, instead of taking that risk, the best thing you can do is clean buffing pads after each use.
 That way, buffing pads will last longer, and you’ll always get the best possible outcome when compounding and polishing vehicles.

 How Long Do Buffing Pads Last?